Birdee-lang/Birdee2/README.md

 make
 ```

 One more step, set some required environment variables.
-You can add something like:
+You can add something like (assuming that the root directory of Birdee source code is /home/menooker/Birdee2):
 ```bash
 export BIRDEE_HOME=/home/menooker/Birdee2/BirdeeHome/bin/
 export LD_LIBRARY_PATH=$LD_LIBRARY_PATH:/home/menooker/Birdee2/lib